MassoudIb/Discord-Bot--A-Personal-Project/README.md

 1. Use the command: `python discord_api.py` to run the bot

-## Step 3: Chatting with the bot in discord
+## Step 3: Chatting with the bot in Discord
 1. Use the command: `hello` to start a chat
 2. Use the command: `thank you` to end the chat